cameronwp/hurtlingthrough.space/src/pages/posts/20220504-autobiography/index.md

 ## Teaching Part 1 - Classroom Management

-Teaching was the hardest job I've ever had or ever will have.
+<span id="hard-teaching" />Teaching was the hardest job I've ever had or ever
+will have.
 I think most teachers would agree with me, especially anyone who went straight into teaching after college.
 I'll never forget the feeling of closing the classroom door behind me for the first time, all alone, as a 22 year old in front of a class of 9th graders.
 I was suddenly faced with an immense weight of responsibility.
 I was no longer a dependent of the educational system, I _was_ the educational system.
 My attitude and my ability to perform, whether good or bad, now had an impact on hundreds of lives besides my own.
 I was only just learning how to take care of myself as an adult, yet now I was a parental figure for the hundred some odd students that came through my classroom.
 It was overwhelming.

 Then once I reconciled with the level of maturity and self-discipline required to be a good teacher, the lifestyle of the career started to sink in and the